Redundancy Maximization as a Principle of Associative Memory Learning in Hopfield Networks: Methodological Approach

 The neurons are updated based on the activity of other neurons in the network.
 Given a network state vector $\{y_i(t)\}_i$ at time $t$, the state of neuron $i$ at the next timestep is computed as

 where $\sgn(x)$ denotes the sign function and the recurrent input $r_i$ is defined as a weighted sum of the activities of all neurons $y_j$ as

 The originally proposed training method for the weights $\{w_{ij}\}_{ij}$ was Hebbian learning.
 In this learning rule, neurons which co-activate as part of the same pattern become more strongly connected, making the patterns attractors in the energy landscape.
-For bipolar patterns $\boldsymbol \xi^{(p)}$ with pattern index $p$ (i.e., with pattern elements $ \xi_i^{(p)} = \pm1$) the resulting weights using the Hebbian learning rule are given by \citep{hopfield1984neurons}
+For bipolar patterns $\boldsymbol \xi^{(p)}$ (see \autoref{fig:HopfieldCartoon}\textbf{A} for example patterns) with pattern index $p$ (i.e., with pattern elements $ \xi_i^{(p)} = \pm1$) the resulting weights using the Hebbian learning rule are given by \citep{hopfield1984neurons}

 where $m$ is the total number of patterns.
 There are typically no self-connections in the network and therefore $w_{ii} = 0$.
 When training on uncorrelated patterns, the amount of memories (patterns) $m_c$ that a Hopfield network can successfully store scales linearly with network size $N$.
 The corresponding memory capacity is defined as $\alpha_c = \frac{m_c}{N}$ and depends on the learning method.
 The Hebbian rule has a capacity of $\alpha_\mathrm{H} \approx 0.14$ \citep{amit1985storing}, lower than the theoretical upper bound of $\alpha_\mathrm{c} = 2$~\citep{cover1965geometrical, gardner1988space}.